 Graduates who meet requirements for the State Board of Nursing may be eligible to take the National Council of Licensure Examination for Registered Nurses (NCLEX-RN®).
-The State Board of Nursing may deny any application for licensure due to criminal history, commission of fraud or deceit in the application process, or addiction to alcohol or other drugs.
+The State Board of Nursing may, in its discretion, refuse to accept the application of any person who has been convicted of a criminal offense under any provision or the Title 97 of the Mississippi Code of 1972, as now or hereafter, amended.